The Three Cities of Malta: What to See and How to Visit

 Known as the cradle of Malta’s history, Vittoriosa’s robust fortifications were the first home of the Knights of the Order of St John following their arrival in 1530.
 Fort St Angelo on the peninsula’s tip is its most recognisable landmark.
 This impressive fortress is just one of the numerous historic forts in Malta that are definitely worth a visit—uncover more of the island’s stunning forts.
 However, don’t stop there!
 Venture beyond these imposing ramparts to discover some of the archipelago’s most historic churches, palaces and grand homes.

-A pedestrian bridge connects Vittoriosa with the bijou city of Senglea on the parallel peninsula.
+Senglea, also known as Isla, occupies the peninsula beside Vittoriosa.
 Unlike the other Three Cities of Malta, Senglea emerged relatively unscathed from the Great Siege, which gave rise to its popular christening of Città Invicta: the invincible city.
 However, Senglea’s luck ran out during the Second World War, which obliterated most of the city.
 Our Lady of Victory Parish Church suffered the same fate, but it has been rebuilt to grand specifications and is a worthwhile visit for its beautiful interiors and exquisite works of art.

 Besides its history, Senglea’s draw card is its beautiful panoramas of Valletta, best admired from the Watchtower at Gardjola Gardens.
 Time a trip for noon or 4pm to watch the ceremonial cannon fire across the harbour from Valletta.
 For a flavour of Senglea’s laid-back local atmosphere, head deeper into the city.
 Its narrow streets are lined with rainbows of romantic Maltese balconies with all the makings of a very fetching Instagram post.